Cutbert1/Corby-Conservation-Club/README.md

 The project is aimed at communicating with local, national and international audience the importance of conservation of our environment for future generation.
 This entails green and animal conservation, to reduce natural disaster experienced round the globe.
 Thus encourage every individual to play their part in any way they can.
 The project provides several interactive features to enable users learn more about the organisation and easily navigate through the site to find desired content and support the organisation to continue conserving our ecosystem.
 #### User Demographic
 Initiative started from our local community Corby in Northamptonshire United  Kingdom, working with local communities, charities and community interest companies in and around Northamptonshire.
-With a well thought after global initiative Corby Conservative Union is now engaging with other conservation entities around the globe.
+With a well thought after global initiative Corby Conservation Union is now engaging with other conservation entities around the globe.
 Other entities and individuals keen on  conservation of our planet natural resources and animals are encouraged to get involved through volunteering or material support for the organisations
 ## Design
 #### Colour Scheme
 The three main colours used are Granite Gray, Azure and Olive green.
 This is inline with the theme of this project "Go Green and animal conservation".
 #### Topograhy
 The Montserrat font is used  all through the website.
-Sans Serif is used as the backup font should for any reason the font isn't being imported into the site properly.
+Sans Serif is used as the backup font for any reason the font isn't being imported into the site properly.
 #### Imagery
-The hero image is designed to aligned with the theme of the project showing outstanding green conservation surrounded by water and a house built with non-synthetic but  natural materials.
-Other images through the projects also focuses on green and animal  conservation.
+The hero image is designed to aligned with the theme of the project showing outstanding green conservation surrounded by water and a house built with non-synthetic and natural materials.
+Other images throughout the projects also focuses on green and animal  conservation.
 ## Features
 The  core features/functionality of  this project is categorised as below.
 Future improvements are also highlighted in this section.
 ### Existing Features